RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 There are a few different RailsBridge curricula:

 * Intro to Rails (a.k.a.
 "Suggestotron")
-* Intermediate Rails
+* Job Board (no scaffolds)
+* Message Board (doesn't tell you what to type)
 * Intro to Ruby
 * Front End (HTML, CSS, and a tiny bit of JavaScript).

-First, we get all the necessary technologies onto the students' computers (the installfest).
+First, we get all the necessary technologies onto the students' computers (the Installfest).

 The next day we break into small groups and work through the curriculum.

 # Typical RailsBridge Schedule

-* Friday, 18:00-21:00-ish: installing things over pizza & beer (no formal presentations)
+* Friday, 6-10pm-ish: Installfest: installing software over pizza & beer (no formal presentations)

-	_NB: the Front End workshop doesn't have an installfest._
+	_n.b.: the Front End workshop doesn't usually have an Installfest._

 * Saturday's schedule, often:
- * 09:00-09:30: Check-in, coffee, bagels
+ * 9-9:30am: Check-in, coffee, bagels
- * 09:30-10:00: Opening presentation
+ * 9:30-10am: Opening presentation
- * 10:00-12:30: Workshop
+ * 10am-12:30pm: Class!
- * 12:30-13:30: Lunch
+ * 12:30-1:30pm: Lunch
- * 13:30-17:30: Workshop (with a break sometime mid-afternoon)
+ * 1:30pm-4:30pm: Class! (with a break sometime mid-afternoon)
- * 17:30-18:00: Closing presentation & retros
+ * 4:30-5:00pm: Closing presentation & retros
- * 18:00-later: Afterparty
+ * 5:00pm-late: After-party

 # Is RailsBridge Open Source?